What the driving regulations mean for you

 Group 1 licence (cars, motorcycles and mopeds): You may be allowed to start driving again after six months if you have had no further seizures and there are no clinical factors (such as a scar on the brain) or results from tests (such as an EEG) which suggest an increased risk of you having another seizure.

 ‘Asleep seizures’ (sometimes called ‘nocturnal seizures’) are seizures that happen as you are falling asleep, while you are asleep, or as you are waking up.
-The term ‘asleep seizures’ might also apply if you have a seizure in your sleep during the day, if sleeping during the day is part of your normal routine (for example, if you do shift work).
+The term ‘asleep seizure’ might also apply if you have a seizure in your sleep during the day, if sleeping during the day is part of your normal routine (for example, if you do shift work).

 For some types of awake seizure, you may be able to drive under a Group 1 licence after one year even if you are still having seizures.
 This is only if all of the following apply to you:

-• you stay fully conscious during your seizures;
+• You stay fully conscious during your seizures.

-If you have or have ever had a seizure which affects your consciousness or ability to act, such as where you are confused or unable to remember what happens, these standards will not apply to you.
+If you have or have ever had a seizure which affects your ability to act, such as where you are confused or unable to remember what happens, these standards will not apply to you.

 Asleep seizures with no history of seizures when awake.